yujonathan/yujonathan.github.io/cv.md

 * Simulating plasma power exhaust in current and next-generation tokamaks
 * Iterating on design concepts and modeling for plasma divertors using target shaping and closure
 * Exploring magnetic geometries to optimize power dissipation
-* Implementing higher accuracy in models including plasma drifts
+* Implementing higher accuracy in computer models including plasma drifts

 ### Scientist, Center for Energy Research, UC San Diego, 2012 - 2020
 * Designed experiments on plasma-material interactions to push fusion energy closer to a viable energy source
 * Pioneered novel diagnostics for materials and plasmas, including laser induced desorption spectroscopy and fast imaging
 * Led investigations on plasma-material interactions such as hydrogen storage in materials and the impact of extreme heat pulses on surface morphology
 * Developed software for optical spectroscopy, pyrometry, and ion/electron surface analysis
-* Designed, procured, and installed high power laser systems for cutting edge material science research
+* Designed, procured, and commissioned high power laser systems for cutting edge material science research

 ### Co-founder and CEO, Cornsoft, 2010 - 2018
 * Designed and developed Smart Seat, the first seating chart and attendance iOS app for teachers